Android-Valhalla/manifest/README.md

 # You think we're gonna like it

+Heyya, Welcome to Isg32's Aosp-Valhalla Project - I just wanted to make a usable A15 ROM so here we are, if this still works - welcome.

+This is based on Project Styx as a base and Yaap as for google goodies.

-The Styx Project is a simple, clean, beautiful Android based custom ROM that strives to provide a stable and fluid experience, with minimal enhancements and features to bring out the most out of your Android device.
+> The Styx Project is a simple, clean, beautiful Android based custom ROM that strives to provide a stable and fluid experience, with minimal enhancements and features to bring out the most out of your Android device.

-To get started with Styx, you'll need to get familiar with [Repo](https://source.android.com/source/using-repo.html) and [Version Control with Git](https://source.android.com/source/version-control.html).
+To get started , you'll need to get familiar with [Repo](https://source.android.com/source/using-repo.html) and [Version Control with Git](https://source.android.com/source/version-control.html).

 **Initializing the manifest.**

 ```
-repo init -u https://github.com/StyxProject/manifest -b vic
+repo init -u https://github.com/AndroidValhalla/manifest -b vic
 ```

 **Syncing the source.**